 - To acquire specific talent that can help you add or expand your current offerings in a practice area such as estate planning or investment banking.

 - To provide firm staff or partners with opportunities to advance to the next levels of leadership.

 - To establish a presence in a particular target market.

-Your goals need to be clearly articulated before the search begins.
+Your goals need to be clearly articulated before your accounting firm search begins.
 Otherwise, you risk wasting time in your search or even buying the “wrong” practice, which is far worse than buying no practice at all.
 Picking the wrong target can create more work for very little additional short-term profit.

-This is the biggest obstacle that we see firms encounter.
+This is the biggest obstacle that we see accounting firms encounter.
 CPA firm owners often sell because they want to stop practicing.
 This raises the obvious question: Who is going to do the owners’ work after the sale?
 If you are acquiring a firm, you need to have significant capacity or your client-service will suffer.
 You will experience a dip in results, which can lead not only to client losses but also to critical staff losses.
 Head count is absolutely key!

-- Improve your management systems.
-This type of efficiency probably won’t get you much more capacity, but it can offer incremental improvement and may help you attract better talent.
+- Improve your management systems: This type of efficiency probably won’t get you much more capacity, but it can offer incremental improvement and may help you attract better talent.

-- Acquire a firm with the talent you need.
-This is challenging, and rare, but sometimes making a small, targeted acquisition for specific talent can give you additional capacity for a bigger acquisition later on.
+- Acquire a firm with the talent you need: This is challenging, and rare, but sometimes making a small, targeted acquisition for specific talent can give you additional capacity for a bigger acquisition later on.
 (Sellers, take note: having excellent talent in your practice will increasingly be one of the main drivers of firm value.)Being strategic about growth and having the right team in place are keys to successful acquisitions.
 Given the demographic trends in the profession, creative leaders who adhere to these acquisition rules will be able to grow their firms significantly in the coming years.